janhavibhalerao/migration-microsoft-azure/README.md

 # migration-microsoft-azure
-Infrastructure as code for migration from AWS to Microsoft Azure
+> Infrastructure as code for migration from AWS to Microsoft Azure

+## Technologies
+- Terraform
+- Microsoft Azure